clemvg/portfolio_newsletter/DEPLOYMENT.md

     ```

 4.  **Build the Docker Image:**
-    This command builds your Docker image using the `Dockerfile` in the project root.
+    This command builds your Docker image using the `Dockerfile` in the `app/` directory.
     ```bash
-    docker build -t $(terraform -chdir=terraform output -raw image_path) .
+    docker build -t $(terraform -chdir=terraform output -raw image_path) app/
     ```

 5.  **Push the Docker Image:**